hafniatimes/hafniatimes.github.io/STYLE.md

 No eccentric diareses belong in this style guide, but do use hyphens for prefixes that cause ambiguity and poor readability (“pro-zoo”) or precede numbers and proper names (“pre-2000”, “pre-Orwell”).

+#### Hyphenated Compound Modifiers ####

+Use hyphenate [compound modifiers][hcm] only for disambiguation, not too dissimilarly to the Oxford Comma.
+Adverbs are rarely, if ever, cause for ambiguity---especialy those ending in -ly---so “wildly popular app” should go unhyphenated.

 Markdown
 --------
  Right                | Wrong